DataDog/integrations-extras/bind9/README.md

 3. [Restart the Agent][9].

-<h4 id="timezone-steps"> Specify a time zone other than UTC in the Bind9 Datadog log pipeline</h4>
+<h4 id="timezone-steps"> Specify a time zone other than UTC in the Bind 9 Datadog log pipeline</h4>

 Datadog expects all logs to be in the UTC time zone by default.
-If the timezone of your Bind9 logs is not UTC, specify the correct time zone in the Bind9 Datadog pipeline.
+If the time zone of your Bind 9 logs is not UTC, specify the correct time zone in the Bind 9 Datadog pipeline.

-To change the time zone in Bind9 pipeline:
+To change the time zone in the Bind 9 pipeline:

   1. Navigate to the [Pipelines page][15] in the Datadog app.

-  2. Enter "Bind9" in the  **Filter Pipelines** search box.
+  2. Enter "Bind 9" in the  **Filter Pipelines** search box.

-  3. Hover over the Bind9 pipeline and click on the **clone**  button.
-This will create an editable clone of the Bind9 pipeline.
+  3. Hover over the Bind 9 pipeline and click on the **clone**  button.
+This will create an editable clone of the Bind 9 pipeline.

   4. Edit the Grok Parser using the below steps:
-      - In the cloned pipeline, find a processor with the name "Grok Parser: Parsing Bind9 common log format" and click on the `Edit` button by hovering over the pipeline.
+      - In the cloned pipeline, find a processor with the name "Grok Parser: Parsing Bind 9 common log format" and click on the `Edit` button by hovering over the pipeline.
-      - Under **Define parsing rules**,,
+      - Under **Define parsing rules**,
-        - Change the string `UTC` to the [TZ identifier][17] of the time zone of your Bind9 server.
+        - Change the string `UTC` to the [TZ identifier][17] of the time zone of your Bind 9 server.
 For example, if your timezone is IST, you would change the value to`Asia/Calcutta`.
       - Click the **update** button.

 ### Validation